cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 # SBSPS-Challenge-2688-Optimised-Warehouse-Management-with-AutoAI
-IBM HACK CHALLENGE 2020:It is all about coding for a cause.It’s about finding solutions for the problems that are existing in the society and becoming difficult to face.
+__IBM HACK CHALLENGE 2020:__ It is all about coding for a cause.It’s about finding solutions for the problems that are existing in the society and becoming difficult to face.

 This projects is done as a part of IBM Hack Challenge 2020